Skjeggy/dataing/2_semester/IKT207/Utkast til asgm1.md

 The consequences for the healthcare industry are serious.
 The financial costs of data breaches in healthcare were estimated to be on average worldwide $7.13 million in 2020, compared to $3.86 million as the world average for all industries worldwide.

 ### Loss of data
 It has been estimated that 21% of attacks cause data breaches.
-The problem with medical data is that it cannot simply be "reset".
-The data can also be copied and sold to other malicious actors, even when decrypting it for the victim, making it permanently compromised.
-In addition, once access is gained by attackers they can  install malware to keep the systems infected for future attacks.
+Once access is gained by attackers they can  install malware to keep the systems infected for future attacks.
 Even paying the ransom does not guarantee a return of the data.

 ### Reputation and physical harm
 Finally, there are consequences related to decreased trust among patients and physical harm caused to them.
 As seen above, ransomware attacks can at worst be deadly to patients.